jjcollinge/quorum-deploy/README.md

 * azure subscription (with owner permissions)

 ## Disclaimer
-This project is work in progress and is dependent on a number of immature and untested technologies.
+This project is work-in-progress and is dependent on a number of immature and untested technologies.
 At any point in time the build may be broken, not working properly or incomplete.
 Please only use this project as a reference or for your own experimentation.

 ## Installation
 Other than the above requirements, there is no installation process for quorum-deploy.
-Just clone this repos to your local machine and follow the instructions in the *Usage* section of this document.
+Just clone this repo to your local machine and follow the instructions in the *Usage* section of this document.

+## Prerequiste
+The templates requires an Azure Service Principal registered with owner permissions in the Azure subscription you intend to use.
+For documentation on how to do this, please use [this link](https://github.com/Azure/azure-docs-cli-python/blob/master/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md)

-## Usage
+## Usage (Custom node)

 1. The first thing to do is setup your nodes quorum configuration.
 Do this by creating a new folder `mkdir -p node` in the root of the repo.